edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0011-DeviceService-Rest-API.md

 | *{name}* | the name of the device
 | *{command}* | the command name

-The command specified must match a resourceCommand or deviceResource name in the device's profile
+The command specified must match a deviceCommand or deviceResource name in the device's profile

 **body** (for `PUT`): An `application/json` SettingRequest, which is a set of key/value pairs where the keys are valid deviceResource names, and the values provide the command argument for that resource.
 Example: `{"AHU-TargetTemperature": "28.5", "AHU-TargetBand": "4.0"}`

 | Return code | Meaning
 | --- | ---
 | **200** | the command was successful
-| **404** | the specified device does not exist, or the command is unknown
+| **404** | the specified device does not exist, or the command/resource is unknown
 | **405** | attempted write to a read-only resource
 | **423** | the specified device is locked (admin state) or disabled (operating state)
 | **500** | the device driver is unable to process the request